 The application process varies widely for different Montessori schools.
 Most schools, though, focus a lot on in- and out-of-class observations of your child (especially if they’re coming from a non-Montessori school).
 They aim to get a full picture of your child’s academic and social/emotional profile.
 This helps them decide whether they’re a good fit for your child.

 The right outlook to have is that the school is working with you, not against you.
-For more general advice on applying to private schools, see our “getting in” guide.
-For more information on private schools in general, see our private school basics guide.
+For advice on how to choose the right private school, read our step-by-step choosing guide.
+You can also read our guide to questions to ask private schools.